Using custom Kafka headers for advanced message processing

 An example of using Kafka headers effectively

-Let’s say you have a ``contact`` entity in your Kafka streams, and that entity can be described with ``created``, ``updated``, and ``deleted`` events.
-It's common practice to use the same Kafka topic for all the event types that apply to the same entity so that Kafka can guarantee the correct order of delivery and ensure the appropriate status for the Contact.
+Let’s say you have a ``contact`` entity in your Kafka streams, and that entity can be described with ``created``, ``updated``, and ``deleted`` events (common for change data capture use cases).
+It's common practice to use the same Kafka topic for all the event types that apply to the same entity so that Kafka can guarantee the correct order of delivery and ensure the appropriate status for the contact.

 Kafka headers are a powerful way to enhance streams with useful metadata.
-Since Kafka headers have so many use cases, and several customers have asked us to include them in Tinybird, we will be adding support for Kafka headers in all of our Kafka-based Connectors (support for Kafka, Confluent, and soon Redpanda).
+Since Kafka headers have so many use cases, Tinybird supports them in all of our Kafka-based Connectors (Apache Kafka, Confluent, and (soon) Redpanda).

-As of today, we already include optional metadata columns ``__topic``, ``__partion``, ``__offset``, ``__timestamp``, and ``__key`` for Kafka Data Sources.
-We also include an optional ``__value`` column which stores the entire unparsed contents of the Kafka message.
+When you connect a Kafka producer to Tinybird, Tinybird consumes the optional metadata columns ``__topic``, ``__partition``, ``__offset``, ``__timestamp``, and ``__key`` from that Kafka record and writes them to a Data Source.
+Tinybird also includes an optional ``__value`` column that contains the entire unparsed contents of the Kafka message.
 These metadata columns already provide valuable information that can be used to enhance your analysis downstream.

-To further enhance Kafka Data Sources, we’ll add an optional ``__headers`` column when you create a Kafka Data Source.
+To further enhance Kafka Data Sources, Tinybird also includes a ``__headers`` column parsed from the incoming topic messages.
 When you set up a Kafka Data Source in Tinybird, you’ll see this optional column when you configure your Data Source schema.

 A screenshot showing how Tinybird processes Kafka headers and raw values into a Data Source

-If you choose to enable the ``__header`` column, your Kafka headers will be written to that column with a simple key-value JSON structure.
-Here is an example header that might be written to the ``__header`` column in an example ``banking_transactions`` Data Source:
+If you choose to enable the ``__header`` column in your Data Source config, your Kafka headers will be written to that column with a simple key-value JSON structure.
+Here is an example header that might be written to the ``__header`` column in an example banking_transactions Data Source:

-We then recommend using the ``JSONExtract()`` function to access individual key-value header entries in your SQL nodes:
+You can then use the ``JSONExtract()`` function to access individual key-value header entries in your SQL nodes:

-{%tip-box title="Avro encoded headers"%}Avro encoded messages are already supported in Tinybird, and so encoded headers will also be supported.
+{%tip-box title="AVRO ENCODED HEADERS"%}Avro encoded messages are supported in Tinybird, and so encoded headers will also be supported.
 Regardless of the header format, it will always be rendered in JSON in your Tinybird Data Source.{%tip-box-end%}

 Conclusion

-Overall, Kafka headers are a powerful way to enhance Kafka streams with useful metadata, providing greater flexibility, traceability, and interoperability in event-driven systems.
+Kafka headers are a powerful way to enhance Kafka streams with useful metadata, providing greater flexibility, traceability, and interoperability in event-driven architectures.

 Custom headers are used to tailor messages to specific application requirements, such as user or client identification, message priority, message expiration, encryption or signing information, locale or language, and feature flags or experiment IDs.

-With the upcoming addition of support for Kafka headers in Tinybird, you’ll be able to access them as a ``__header`` column in your Tinybird Data Sources and extract individual key-value pairs in your SQL queries to enhance your published APIs.
+With the support for Kafka headers in Tinybird, you can access them as a ``__header`` column in your Tinybird Data Sources and extract individual key-value pairs in your SQL queries to enhance your published analytics APIs.